 The inspector is expected to perform a thorough review of applicable material or equipment specifications, procurement documents, and the manufacturer’s process qualification data to form additional bases for his evaluation.

-Visually inspect the RV head and verify proper identification and conformance to specification requirements within the limits of visual examination. shall be given to surface condition and geometry such as body contour, weld ends, and fillets end weld appearance at intersection of pressure boundary surfaces.
+Visually inspect the RV head and verify proper identification and conformance to specification requirements within the limits of visual examination (VT).
+Emphasis shall be given to surface condition and geometry such as body contour, weld ends, and fillets end weld appearance at intersection of pressure boundary surfaces.
 If applicable, verify that minimum wall thickness has been determined and meets equipment specification requirements.

 Verify that in-process changes at the shop floor level are being handled in accordance with established and approved procedures consistent with the manufacturers QA program.